 What is the monitor's native resolution?

 Native resolution refers to the maximum number of pixels that your monitor can display.
-In fact, all liquid crystal displays (LCD) have a fixed number of pixels.
+In fact, all liquid crystal displays LCD (liquid crystal display) have a fixed number of pixels.
 The number of pixels does not change when a signal of different size is provided to the monitor's input.
 Instead, the LCD's hardware scales the image, adapting it to the native resolution of the screen.
 When an image is scaled, there is no longer one-to-one pixel mapping, so the image on the screen may appear blurry or unclear.
 Therefore, you should always configure your display to run at the native resolution of your LCD, whenever possible.

 How to set your monitor to its native resolution in Windows 10